Description

 |---|---|---|---|---|

-| Front load washers | Heavy duty double wall board | Base tray and side pads | Two to three units high | Place heavy washers on lower pallet layers |
+| Front-load washers | Heavy-duty double-wall board | Base tray and side pads | Two to three units high | Place heavy washers on the lower pallet layers |

-| Tall fridges | Reinforced double wall board | Full height pad and top cap | One to two units high | Keep same height products on each pallet |
+| Tall fridges | Reinforced double-wall board | Full height pad and top cap | One to two units high | Keep the same height products on each pallet |

 | Upright freezers | Double wall with strong flutes | Corner blocks and wrap | One to two units high | Avoid mixing with very light outer cartons |

-| Full size ovens | Dense flute single or double | Side pads and door protection | Two units high when approved | Mark glass side and avoid impact in that area |
+| Full-size ovens | Dense flute single or double | Side pads and door protection | Two units high when approved | Mark the glass side and avoid impact in that area |

-| Washer dryer sets | Premium double wall board | Twin cavity or shared pallet | One layer of pairs per pallet | Strap pairs together for stable movement |
+| Washer dryer sets | Premium double-wall board | Twin cavity or shared pallet | One layer of pairs per pallet | Strap pairs together for stable movement |

 Cardboard Appliance Packaging Boxes do more than shield appliances; they shape how warehouses and stores stay organized.
 Clear panel layouts help staff read model names, energy ratings, and color codes from a distance.
 This makes it easier to place products in the right aisle, manage stock rotation, and keep displays looking steady.

-Brands that want smooth coordination from factory to store often build their packaging plans through partners such as Cardboard Packaging Boxes so flutes, coatings, and print styles line up across different appliance families.
-When every carton feels similar to handle, training new staff becomes less complex and storage space is used more effectively.
+Brands that want smooth coordination from factory to store often build their packaging plans through partners such as Cardboard Packaging Boxes, so flutes, coatings, and print styles line up across different appliance families.
+When every carton feels similar to handle, training new staff becomes less complex, and storage space is used more effectively.

 Buyers often ask what makes Cardboard Appliance Packaging Boxes different from general shipping cartons.
 The answer lies in measured fit and planned inner support.
 Appliance cartons are designed around each product group, with space for corner blocks, braces, and rated stacking loads.
-This helps control risk during long routes and busy sale seasons.
+This helps control risk during long routes and busy sales seasons.

 Another common question is how these cartons compare to options promoted by The custom box packaging, My custom boxes, or The customized boxes.
 In practice, what matters is how well the chosen board, coating, and insert plan match your own product weights, routes, and brand message.
 A steady design used for many seasons often delivers more value than frequent, untested changes.